Yazan-Hammad/EventHub/NOTES.md

   for that event, by `_id` order) rather than stored, since it shifts as other people register — storing it would mean re-writing every later entry whenever one is removed.

+## Authentication

+There are now two distinct auth flows in the app:

+- **Attendee auth** uses email OTP and is required only for event registration.
+- **Organizer auth** uses username/password and is required for organizer login paths.

-## Authentication (email OTP)
+### Attendee auth (email OTP)

-Registering requires a verified email; browsing does not.
-The mechanics:
+Registering for an event requires a verified email; browsing the event catalog does not.
+The attendee flow is passwordless and deliberately lightweight.

-- **Plain session token, not JWT.** `Session { token, user, expiresAt }` with a TTL index so MongoDB expires old sessions itself.
-A signed JWT would avoid the extra collection, but the task spec lists "JWT authentication" as its own separate extra-credit item — using it here as a side effect of building OTP would blur two things that are meant to be independent, and a DB-backed token makes logout an actual guaranteed revocation (delete the row) rather than "wait for a JWT to expire" or maintaining a blocklist.
+- **Plain session token, not JWT.** `Session { token, user, expiresAt }` is stored in MongoDB with a TTL index so old sessions expire automatically.
+A JWT would avoid the collection, but this app keeps attendee auth separate from the organizer path and also makes logout a real revoke operation (`DELETE` the session) rather than relying on expiration.
-- **OTP storage**: a short-lived `OtpCode { email, code, attempts, expiresAt }`, also TTL-indexed.
-Requesting a new code deletes any existing one for that email first, so only the latest code is ever valid.
-Verifying deletes it immediately (one-time use), win or lose the attempt still counts toward the 5-attempt cap that invalidates the code entirely — this bounds brute-force guessing of a 6-digit code (1 in a million per try) to a handful of tries before a fresh code is required.
+- **OTP storage.** Codes are stored as `OtpCode { email, code, attempts, expiresAt }` with a TTL index.
+Requesting a new code removes any previous one for that email, so only the latest code can be used.
+Verifying deletes it immediately, and every verification counts toward a 5-attempt cap that invalidates the code on too many failures.
-- **Unknown email = signup.** There's no separate registration step; verifying a code for an email that doesn't match an existing `User` creates one on the spot (name defaults to the email's local part).
-This app never had a distinct "sign up" flow even before OTP — users only ever came from seed data — so treating "prove you own this email" as sufficient to create an account keeps the surface small.
+- **Unknown email = signup.** The app creates a `User` automatically when an OTP is verified for an email that doesn't already exist.
+The name defaults to the email's local part.
+This keeps the attendee path simple and avoids a separate registration form.
-- **The register endpoint stopped trusting a client-supplied `userId`.** Before real auth existed, `POST /events/:id/register` took `{ userId, ticketCount }` — a stand-in, since there was no way to verify identity anyway.
-Now that there is, the endpoint takes `{ ticketCount }` only and reads the user from `req.user`, set by `requireAuth` from the bearer token.
-Anything else would mean a verified session buys you nothing.
-- **Ethereal, not a real SMTP provider.** Nodemailer's `createTestAccount()` spins up a free, real (but sandboxed) SMTP account with zero configuration and zero real credentials — nothing lands in an actual inbox, but the email genuinely gets sent and can be read via the preview URL each send returns.
-That preview URL is surfaced straight through the API response and the UI (a "View email" link next to the code input) so the whole flow is testable end-to-end without owning a real mailbox.
-Swapping in a real provider later is a change to `backend/src/utils/mailer.js` alone.
-- **Scope boundary**: only registering is gated.
-Creating an event still lets you pick any user as organizer from a dropdown — that path predates this feature and wasn't part of what was asked, so it was left as-is rather than silently expanding what "requires login" means across the app.
+- **Protected event registration.** `POST /events/:id/register` now accepts only `{ ticketCount }` and derives the attendee from `req.user` populated by `requireAuth`.
+  The old client-supplied `userId` parameter is no longer trusted.
+- **Ethereal email preview.** The dev setup uses Nodemailer `createTestAccount()` so the email is sent to a sandboxed preview URL rather than a real inbox.
+This makes the OTP flow testable without requiring actual mail delivery.
+Switching to a real SMTP provider would only require changes in `backend/src/utils/mailer.js`.

+### Organizer auth (username/password)

+Organizer authentication is separate from attendee OTP auth and is used only for the organizer login flow.

+- **Username/password login.** Organizers sign in with `POST /auth/organizer/login`.
+- **Separate auth model.** This path is intentionally distinct because organizer actions are different from attendee registration, and the app's current scope doesn't require a single unified auth mechanism across both roles.
+- **Token-based session.** The organizer login response returns `{ token, user }`, and that token is used for authenticated organizer requests.

 ## Text search